-3.3.2.
+3.3.3.
 Late path request

-Capacity requests placed between X-7,5 and X-2 concerning the annual timetable will be considered as Late Path Requests and will be managed according to the principle "first come - first served".
+Capacity requests placed between X-7,5 and X-2 concerning the annual timetable will be considered as Late Path requests.

-After the decisions taken by the C-OSS between X-8 and X-7,5 referring to requested PaPs before X-8, the Management Board will decide whether, and if so to what extent, unused prearranged paths will be kept by the C-OSS after X-7,5 in order to accept Late Path Requests.
+After the decisions taken by the C-OSS between X-8 and X-7,5 referring to requested PaPs before X-8, the Management Board will decide whether, and if so to what extent, unused capacity will be kept by the C-OSS after X-7,5 in order to accept Late Path Requests.